 Waste of all types, including water and energy, will be reduced or eliminated at the source or by practices such as modifying production, maintenance and facility processes, materials substitution, conservation, recycling and re-using materials.

 Chemical and other materials posing a hazard if released to the environment will be identified and managed to ensure their safe handling, movement, storage, recycling or reuse and disposal and in accordance with local, provincial and/or federal regulations for such management.

 (iv) Wastewater and

 Wastewater and solid waste generated from operations, industrial processes and sanitation facilities will be monitored, controlled and treated as required prior to discharge or disposal.
 Appropriate reporting to the Governmental Authorities will be completed as required.

 Supplier will adhere to all applicable laws and regulations regarding prohibition or restriction of specific substances including labelling laws and regulations for recycling and disposal.
 Supplier will also adhere to processes to comply with each agreed-upon Rogers-specific restricted and hazardous materials list.
 Supplier will have proper registrations to dispose of any materials.

 Supplier shall adopt or establish a management system the scope of which is related to the content of this Schedule.
 The management system shall be designed to ensure (a) compliance with applicable laws, regulations and Rogers’ requirements related to Supplier’s operations and products; (b) conformance with this Schedule; and (c) identification and mitigation of operational risks related to this Schedule.
-It should also facilitate continual improvement.

 system should contain the following elements: